Tejaswini Khedkar

 Phase 1

 We had our own established design system.
-We started with auditing our design systems to create reusable patterns.
+I started with auditing our design systems to create reusable patterns.

-Soon we realized that this existing design system is not compliant with our features.
+Soon I realized that this existing design system is not compliant with our features.
 These were our primary blockers:

 Problem in existing design system